8 minute read

 So why should you deliver electronic payslips?

-As mentioned earlier, payroll teams once found it difficult to justify the cost-benefit of delivering electronic payslips so continued to provide paper payslips.
+As mentioned earlier, payroll teams once found it difficult to justify the cost-benefit of delivering electronic payslips, so they continued to provide paper payslips.
 The main concern was that not all employees would want to receive an electronic payslip, so the struggle for payroll teams would be managing two different processes: printing paper payslips for the many and hosting online payslips for the few.

 Electronic payslips provide a wealth of benefits for payroll teams and employees.